Sunlis/slavedriver/README.md

     module.exports = tokens;
     ```

+ - You'll fill that token with a real API token in a few steps.
 4. Make a Slack team for yourself - [https://slack.com/create](https://slack.com/create)
 5. Create a bot for that Slack team - [https://my.slack.com/services/new/bot](https://my.slack.com/services/new/bot)
  - You'll get an API token.
 Paste that into your `tokens.js` as your slack token.